Peter Crane: Yale University

 Crane became the dean of the Yale School of Forestry and Environmental Studies (FES) in 2009 (succeeding James Speth).
 His arrival coincided with the rippling effects of the late 2008 Great Recession, and Crane played an important role in stabilizing the school's finances.
 Among his many other duties, he was involved in a variety of projects to provide student financial support and to increase student involvement in research.
 He also forged connections with other graduate programs (including the Yale School of Management).
-Crane also recruited several new scholars to the school and sought to strengthen programs supporting diversity and inclusion.
+Crane also recruited several scholars to the school and sought to strengthen programs supporting diversity and inclusion.
 In regards to research, Crane worked to increase research collaboration within the school.